-h.
+g.
 Monitoring of Firms in Peer Review - The PROC monitors firms throughout the remediation phase of their peer review, where applicable.
 Firms are informed by letter that the PROC is monitoring their remediation progress and are required to acknowledge receipt of the letter.
 Remediation is considered complete when the peer review is accepted as complete by the respective Peer Review Committee.
 The PROC also monitors the firms that have dropped out of the program and those that are terminated by the program.
 The determination to monitor, continue to monitor, or remove from monitoring is done at the PROC meetings in executive session.

 System and Engagement Reviews that have a rating of fail or pass with deficiencies are monitored by the PROC.
-During 2022, the PROC has monitored 203 firms, including firms that have been carried over from the prior year.
-During this time, 102 of these firms had their peer reviews accepted as complete, while 101 firms are still being actively monitored.
+During 2023, the PROC has monitored 227 firms, including firms that have been carried over from the prior year.
+During this time, 115 of these firms had their peer reviews accepted as complete, while 112 firms are still being actively monitored.

-i.
-As part of the changes to the regulations previously mentioned, the PROC has increased the number of referrals to the Office of Professional Discipline.
+- h.
+As part of the changes to the regulations previously mentioned, the PROC has increased the number of referrals to the Office of Professional Discipline. - i.
+The Committee drafted an outline of PROC monitoring and review procedures that was added to the members only Sharepoint site.